England battling to avoid defeat by Australia

 They were making serene progress until England switched their tactics half an hour into the day, beginning to bowl their shortest average length than any point since such data began to be collected in 2006.

-Seven of the eight Australia wickets to fall were to the short ball, making a total of 12 of the first 20 in the match.
+Seven of the eight Australia wickets to fall were to the short ball, making a total of 12 across England's first innings and Australia's second.

 Usman Khawaja top-edged Broad to long leg for 77, Steve Smith did the same to Tongue for 34.
 After that, there were some turgid periods when Australia refused to engage in England's plan and, when they did, wickets fell.